HL7/cql/input/pages/02-authorsguide.md

 #### Boolean

 The <span class="id">Boolean</span> type in CQL supports the logical values <span class="kw">true</span>, <span class="kw">false</span>, and <span class="kw">null</span> (meaning unknown).
-These values are most often encountered as the result of <<Comparison Operators>>, and can be combined with other boolean-valued expressions using <<Logical Operators>>.
-Note that CQL supports three-valued logic, see the section on <<Missing Information>> in the Author's Guide, as well as the section on <<03-developersguide.adoc#nullological-operators,Nullological Operators>> in the Developer's guide for more information.
+These values are most often encountered as the result of [Comparison Operators](#comparison-operators), and can be combined with other boolean-valued expressions using [Logical Operators](#logical-operators).
+Note that CQL supports three-valued logic, see the section on [Missing Information](#missing-information) in the Author's Guide, as well as the section on [Nullological Operators](03-developersguide.adoc#nullological-operators) in the Developer's guide for more information.

 #### Integer

 The <span class="id">Integer</span> type in CQL supports the representation of whole numbers, positive and negative.
-CQL supports a full set of <<Arithmetic Operators>> for performing computations involving whole numbers.
+CQL supports a full set of [Arithmetic Operators](#Arithmetic Operators) for performing computations involving whole numbers.

 In addition, any operation involving <span class="id">Decimal</span> values can be used with values of type <span class="id">Integer</span> because <span class="id">Integer</span> values can always be implicitly converted to <span class="id">Decimal</span> values.

 #### Decimal

 The <span class="id">Decimal</span> type in CQL supports the representation of real numbers, positive and negative.
-As with <span class="id">Integer</span> values, CQL supports a full set of <<Arithmetic Operators>> for performing computations involving real numbers.
+As with <span class="id">Integer</span> values, CQL supports a full set of [Arithmetic Operators](#Arithmetic Operators) for performing computations involving real numbers.

 #### String